-A second surprising result is that the Simple Model constrains the value of existential risk reduction to be more modest than we might have supposed.
-Although the future itself may be astronomically valuable, the expected value of reducing existential risk in this century is capped at the value v of an additional century of human existence.
+A second surprising result is that the Simple Model does not support the astronomical value thesis.
+Although the future itself may be astronomically valuable, the expected value of reducing existential risk in this century is capped at the value \boldsymbol{v} of an additional century of human existence.
 This means that interventions which present a small chance of preventing existential catastrophe in this century may not be obviously more valuable than other altruistic interventions, such as work done to mitigate extreme poverty.
 By way of example, an action which reduces the risk of existential catastrophe in this century by one trillionth would have, in expectation, one trillionth as much value as a century of human existence.
 Lifting several people out of poverty from among the billions who will be alive in this century may be more valuable than this.
 In this way, the Simple Model presents a prima facie challenge to the astronomical value of existential risk mitigation.

 In this section, we developed a Simple Model of existential risk reduction.
-We saw that on this model, existential risk pessimism has no bearing on the case for existential risk mitigation, and that existential risk mitigation does not bear astronomical value.
+We saw that on this model, existential risk pessimism has no bearing on the value of existential risk mitigation and the astronomical value thesis is false.
 Can the pessimist increase the value of existential risk mitigation by modifying the Simple Model?
 In the next section, I consider four ways that the pessimist might proceed.

-3 Modifying the simple model
+3. Modifying the Simple Model

-In this section, I extend an analysis by Ord and Adamczewski to consider four ways in which the Simple Model may be modified.
+In this section, I extend an analysis by Ord to consider four ways in which the Simple Model may be modified.
 I argue that the last of these strategies is the most viable.
 This strategy involves introducing an empirical hypothesis, the time of perils hypothesis, which will be evaluated in Sections 4-6.